Primary Chronicle

-The work’s name originates from the opening sentence of the text, which reads: “These are the narratives of bygone years regarding the origin of the land of Rus’ (Old East Slavic: Рѹсь), the first princes of Kyiv, and from what source the land of Rus’ had its beginning.”
-The work has long been considered to be a fundamental source in the interpretation of the history of the East Slavs.
-The Chronicle's content is known today from several surviving editions and codices that have been revised over the years and evince a slight degree of variation from each other.
+The title of the work, Povest' vremennykh let ("Tale of Bygone Years") comes from the opening sentence of the Laurentian text: "These are the narratives of bygone years regarding the origin of the land of Rus', the first princes of Kiev, and from what source the land of Rus' had its beginning".
+The work is considered a fundamental source for the earliest history of the East Slavs.